caizhongang/humman_toolbox/humman_mogen/README.md

 ```

 ### Visualization
-We provide a simple 3D visualization tool for SMPL mesh models.
+The visualized videos (`visualizations.zip`) of SMPL mesh models can be directly downloaded.
+In case you'd like to run it yourself, we also provide the simple 3D visualization tool.

 #### Installation
 The tool does not require specific version of dependency packages.